puffinrocks/puffin/README.md

 # Puffin
 [![Build Status](https://travis-ci.org/puffinrocks/puffin.svg?branch=master)](https://travis-ci.org/puffinrocks/puffin)

+**Note** The project is not maintained anymore, the code is here for historical / fork purposes.

 ## Introduction

 The goal of the project is to allow average, tech-oriented user to run web applications with ease.